Scientists solve 40-year mystery over Jupiter's X-ray aurora - News Break

 Scientists solve 40-year mystery over Jupiter's X-ray aurora

-A research team co-led by UCL has solved a decades-old mystery as to how Jupiter produces a spectacular burst of X-rays every few minutes.
-The X-rays are part of Jupiter's aurora—bursts of visible and invisible light that occur when charged particles interact with the planet's atmosphere.
-A similar phenomenon occurs on Earth, creating the northern lights, but Jupiter's is much more powerful, releasing hundreds of gigawatts of energy, enough to briefly power all of human civilization.phys.org
+A research team co-led by UCL (University College London) has solved a decades-old mystery as to how Jupiter produces a spectacular burst of X-rays every few minutes.
+The X-rays are part of Jupiter's aurora -- bursts of visible and invisible light that occur when charged particles interact with the planet's atmosphere.
+A similar phenomenon occurs on Earth, creating the northern lights, but Jupiter's is much more powerful, releasing hundreds of gigawatts of energy, enough to briefly power all of human civilisation*.www.sciencedaily.com

 Comments / 0